jerbs/fsidx/doc/fsidx.1.md

 :    The **update** command scans folders defined in the configuration file and updates the database files.
 It is the same as the **UPDATE** subcommand.

 **`\h`**
-:    The **help** command prints a cheatsheet with commands available in the **fsidx** shell.
+:    The **help** command prints a cheat sheet with commands available in the **fsidx** shell.

 The open command **`\o`** accepts the following arguments:

 **`nnn.`**
-:   nnn is any of the indicees printed with the last query results.
-An arbitrary number of indicees can be references.
+:   nnn is any of the indices printed with the last query results.
+An arbitrary number of indices can be references.
 The referenced file or directory is opened with the default application.

 **`nnn.-mmm.`**
-:   nnn and mmm are are indicees printed with the last query results.
+:   nnn and mmm are are indices printed with the last query results.
 All files and directories in the range are opened with their default applications.

 **`glob`**
 :   glob is any glob pattern.
 The glob pattern is applied on the results of the last query.
 All matching files and directories are opened with their default applications.